elusivecodes/FrostCore/README.md

 Get the HTML contents of the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const html = core.getHTML(nodes);
 ```

 Set the HTML contents for each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `html` is a string that will become the HTML contents of the element.

 ```
 core.setHTML(nodes, html);